Armed Forces of the Philippines and U.S. Marines visit a building site ahead of Balikatan 22

 |Downloads:

-This work, Armed Forces of the Philippines and U.S. Marines visit a building site ahead of Balikatan 22 [Image 3 of 3], by Cpl Ujian Gosun, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Armed Forces of the Philippines and U.S. Marines visit a building site ahead of Balikatan 22, by Sgt Mario Ramirez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT